AdrienPiechocki/misc-projects/README.md

 * **Summarizer Engine (`summarizer.py`)**: A core module implementing the TextRank algorithm.
 It segments text, computes similarity matrices using TF-IDF and cosine similarity, and ranks sentences to produce concise summaries.
 * **Article Summarizer (`summarize_article.py`)**: A CLI tool that combines the Article Scraper and the Summarizer Engine to fetch an online article and generate a paragraph-by-paragraph summary.

+### 4. Steam Tools

+* **Steam Trending Engine (`steam_trending.py`)**: Scrapes the Steam store to detect trending and upcoming games.
+Produces two ranked lists: recently released games scored by review velocity and approval ratio, and upcoming games scored by their position across Steam's presale charts (`upcoming`, `comingsoon`, `topsellers`).
+Results can be filtered by tags, exported to CSV, and are cached locally via SQLite to reduce API load.

 ---

 ## Getting Started